bighuang624/bighuang624/README.md

 📫 Contact me by:

-- Email: huangsiteng [at] westlake.edu.cn (Please change [at] to @)
+- Email: `huangsiteng [at] westlake.edu.cn` (Please change [at] to @)

 💬 News:

-- We are looking for **research assistants and visiting students for MiLAB**.
+- We are looking for **research assistants and visiting students for MiLAB** (currently only for Chinese).
 More information about requirements for research assistants [here](https://www.westlake.edu.cn/info/1301/5559.htm), and if you are still in school, being a visiting student is also welcome.
-Please send email to mi_lab [at] westlake.edu.cn with your CV if you are interested.
+Please send email to `mi_lab [at] westlake.edu.cn` with your CV if you are interested.
 Specially, if you are interested in my research direction and would like to be my collaborator after coming, please let us know it from the email.

 <!-- 参考：https://github.com/yzhao062, https://zhuanlan.zhihu.com/p/180550738, https://github.com/abhisheknaiidu/awesome-github-profile-readme -->